 A must-visit Southeast Asian country, bordering the South China Sea, Vietnam is famous for its beaches, rich history, Buddhist pagodas, diverse culture, and vibrant cities.
+Its 5-star hotels and luxury villas provide amazing accommodations to travelers who wish to visit its famous attractions.
 The capital of the country is Hanoi, which is characterized by its centuries-old architecture and French and Chinese influences.
 Another must-see city here is Ho Chi Minh City, also known as Saigon, where you’ll find many Vietnamese War history museums, the Củ Chi tunnels, and other French colonial landmarks.
 And if you’re looking for souvenirs, you surely would love to shop at the Bến Thành Market, where you can buy handicrafts, textiles, and áo dài, which is the national costume of the country.
 Additionally, in case you’re into architecture and skyscrapers, you shouldn’t miss visiting these top famous buildings in Vietnam.
 Check them out below.

 Another iconic structure built by the French colonists in Vietnam, the Notre Dame Cathedral of Saigon is one of the remaining catholic churches in the country, whose major religion is Buddhism.
 It was built in the latter part of the 1880s and, in 1962, was bestowed the name “basilica” by the Vatican.
+This is located in Ho Chi Minh, one of the things Vietnam is famous for.
 The church has a neo-romanesque style, which you can see in its red brick exterior, beautiful stained glass window, and the two bell towers that feature six bronze bells that still ring.

 It also has a serene garden, where you can go if you want some peace.
 The best time to visit the church is every Sunday at 9:30 am, when you can also attend the mass.